imaodong/Gradient_Accumulation/README.md

 # Gradient_Accumulation
-This is a example of gradient_accumulation.
+This is an example of gradient_accumulation.